Abiotic Factor: Full release

 Sony announced that Abiotic Factor would be available on PlayStation Plus at the 2025 State of Play on 12 February 2025, citing a summer 2025 release date.
 After more than a year of updates introducing new mechanics and ecosystems, the "Cold Fusion" update was announced in June 2025 for release the following month, marking the game's transition out of early access.
 Alongside this, PlayStation 5 and Xbox Series X/S versions were confirmed.
 The console versions of the game were ported by a partner.

 The full release on 22 July 2025 also saw the game added to PlayStation Plus and Xbox Game Pass at launch.
 By August 2025, Abiotic Factor had sold 1.5 million copies.
+On 4 May 2026, the "Cosmic Companions" update was released, which reworked pets, added a chemistry system, and various new items.
+The update also featured a collaboration with the horror simulation video game Voices of the Void, including various items from the game as well as a smaller version of the Dunkeltaler Forest map seen in Voices of the Void.